-Fellows are expected to devote the majority of their time to their rainforest investigations and to publish regularly.
-They will receive training as well as data, communication, research and coordination support from the Pulitzer Center and will work closely with their co-Fellows around the world, benefiting from one another’s skills and diverse perspectives.
+Fellows are expected to devote a full year to their rainforest investigations and to publish regularly.
+They will receive training and data, communication, research and coordination support from the Pulitzer Center.
+They will work closely with their co-Fellows around the world, benefiting from one another’s skills and diverse perspectives.

-The initiative will also work in collaboration with the Pulitzer Center’s education teams.
+The initiative will also collaborate with the Pulitzer Center’s education teams.
 Fellows will have the support of local education coordinators, who will identify outreach opportunities to share investigation findings at schools and universities.

-The journalists selected in this round will make up the second cohort of RIN investigative fellows since the initiative’s launch at the end of 2020.
-To meet the inaugural group of fellows and read their stories, click here.
+The journalists selected in this round will make up the third cohort of RIN investigative fellows since the initiative’s launch at the end of 2020.
+To meet the Fellows and read their stories, click here.

 - The opportunity to work on impactful investigations that are time-consuming and costly.

-- A global network of top-notch investigative reporters who will aid your investigations and complement your skills.
+- A global network of top-notch investigative reporters will aid your investigations and complement your skills.

 - Access to data and documents as well as the opportunity to sharpen your data skills with support from the Pulitzer Center’s data and research team.

-- Specialized training opportunities such as the use of satellite imagery and other digital tools in investigations, corporate and follow-the-money research, and more.
+- Specialized training opportunities include using satellite imagery and other digital tools in investigations, corporate and follow-the-money research, and more.

 - The opportunity to work on stories that transcend your country and region and can achieve true global impact.